saberworks/massassi-static/source/articles/index.md

 Note that many of these articles are decades old and were written when we were teenagers!

+[TOC]

+# TODO TODO TODO the .htm in-house article links below still need to be
+# converted to md, but check if there are any incoming links and fix them;
+# actually there will be incoming links in the news section (but does it
+# matter?) so probably work to keep the extension even if I ultimately convert
+# the source to markdown.
+Maybe have a header var: called ext: to specify the
+# extension?

 ## In-house Articles

 The following articles were written by the Massassi Temple Staff, and are